57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 const { hash } = await smartAccountClient.sendUserOperation({ uo: userOperations });
 const txhash = await smartAccountClient.waitForUserOperationTransaction({ hash });
 ```
-After the transaction sent, Alchemy will deploy the contract for the smart wallet, making it to a true contract wallet, you can find a contract tab in your wallet address website.
+After the transaction has been sent, Alchemy will deploy the contract for the smart wallet,
+making it a true contract wallet, Once this function has been completed, you should find a contract tab in your wallet address website.

 ![real-tx](./real-tx.png)

-Also we can search the transaction hash on the explore, here is a [demo transaction](https://basescan.org/tx/0x11e00f019f1efec4f626ebcdc9c0f896eb29df0b81db55b1725c9bdce6c29898).
+Further, we can search the transaction hash on the Explore.
+Here is a [demo transaction](https://basescan.org/tx/0x11e00f019f1efec4f626ebcdc9c0f896eb29df0b81db55b1725c9bdce6c29898) to illustrate this.

-However, the consumption of gas fees in this process is more expensive than one might think, which contradicts the previously mentioned advantage
+Note that, the consumption of gas fees in this process is more expensive than one might think, which contradicts the previously mentioned advantage
 of reducing gas fees.
-This is because users will inevitably make calls between contracts once they start using the AA wallet, which also incurs costs.
+This is because users will inevitably make calls between contracts once they start using the AA wallet.
+And these calls additionally incurs costs.

 ## Optimizing Gas Fees with Layer 2 Solutions